lensesio-workshops/Lenses-MCP-Training-Workshop/README.md

 ![environments screen cap](/images/initial-env-page.jpg)

-If you click on the next icon down on the right hand navigation bar that will take you to the Topics view.
+Step 2: If you click on the next icon down on the right hand navigation bar that will take you to the Topics view.

 ![topics picker image](/images/topics-picker.jpg)